 Earning Silver status for Fuel Rewards gets you at least 3 cents savings on every gallon of gasoline.
 Achieve Gold status and you’ll earn 5 cents per gallon.
 New members start at Gold status for the first six months.
 To reach Gold status after the six-month introductory period, you’ll need to fill up at a Shell station six times within three months.

 Where some gas rewards programs can be difficult to grasp, the Circle K Easy Rewards program is easy to understand.
 Once you’re a member, you’ll rack up 10 points for every gallon of fuel you buy, as well as 20 points per dollar when you buy snacks, food and nonalcoholic beverages in Circle K stores.
-From there, you’ll get a $2 discount on gas and other Circle K purchases each time you rack up 2,000 points.
+For every 2,000 points you earn, you’ll save $2 at the pump.

 This program is free to join, and you’ll also get access to special sweepstakes rewards and special offers that can help you save even more.
 Circle K Easy Rewards also comes with its own gas discount app that makes tracking your rewards and gas purchases a breeze.